 - Contact lenders before applying.
 Some lenders may have additional requirements that aren’t advertised online.

 - Consider a connection service.
 If your bank isn’t offering PPP loans, a connection service can help you find a lender willing to work with your business.

 - Stay on top of changes.
 The SBA is constantly changing how this program works, so check back often — we’ll be updating our guide regularly as new details emerge.

-Other perks for small businesses in the stimulus package
+Other federal support for small businesses

 - Deferred payments on payroll taxes.
 Small businesses can defer paying employments taxes through December 31, 2020.

 - SBA loan debt relief.
 The SBA will cover principal, interest and fees for up to eight months on all several SBA loan programs.

 - Unemployment insurance.
 Expanded unemployment benefits can help you keep your staff if you can’t afford to cover them — and is sometimes higher than what you’d normally pay.
 But getting a PPP loan can affect their eligibility for these benefits.